-All undergraduate students seeking admission to early childhood or elementary teacher education programs must complete nine semester hours of mathematics and twelve semester hours of science, regardless of the beginning date of collegiate study.
+All undergraduate students seeking admission to early childhood or elementary teacher education programs, regardless of the beginning date of collegiate study, must complete twelve semester hours in each of the following areas: English, mathematics, social science, and science.

 Add-on options (early childhood, elementary, middle level) are only available while a full-degree program is being earned at the bachelor's level.
 The Division of Teacher Education does not provide add-on certification options.